JetBrains/teamcity-documentation/topics/configuring-connections.md

 7. For a *GitLab CE/EE* connection, you must also enter the base URL of the GitLab CE/EE server (for example, `https://gitlab.mydomain.com`) into the *Server URL* field.
 Note that this field is not needed in the case of a GitLab.com connection, because the base URL is always `https://gitlab.com`.
 8. Click *Save* to save your new connection.

 > When your GitLab CE/EE server is configured with a HTTPS endpoint, the connection might fail if the endpoint's certificate is not issued by a well-known commercial certification authority.
-In this case, you should ask your security administrator to update TeamCity server’s trusted certificates, following [these instructions](uploading-ssl-certificates.md).
+In this case, you should update TeamCity server’s trusted certificates, following [these instructions](uploading-ssl-certificates.md).
 >
 {type="note"}